Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: Motivation

-In order to show the newest patterns of modern agents, we collect and analyze 500 traces from mini-swe-agent~\cite{lieret2025miniSWEagent} running SWE-Bench~\cite{jimenez2024SWEbench} and BFCL V4 Agentic~\cite{mao2025bfclv4web} These are popular workloads widely adopted in the AI community and we analyze them to give an overview of the ReAct-style agent loop: Figure~\ref{fig:trace_swe} presents a representative example trace from SWE-Bench, illustrating how the agent resolves a software engineering bug step by step.
-Figure~\ref{fig:token_distribution} depicts the overall token distributions of SWE-Bench and BFCL.
+We begin by analyzing the characteristics of modern agentic workloads.
+We collect and analyze 100 traces from mini-swe-agent~\cite{lieret2025miniSWEagent} running SWE-Bench~\cite{jimenez2024SWEbench} and 100 traces from BFCL V4 Web Search~\cite{mao2025bfclv4web}, both running GPT-5 as the base model.
+Figure~\ref{fig:trace_swe} presents an illustrative shortened example trace from SWE-Bench, demonstrating how the agent solves a software engineering task step by step.

-The takeway is two-fold.
+The takeway is three-fold.
 First, there are many turns for these novel agentic programs.
-Compared with the previous workloads where agentic turns are limited (ex.
-10.75 turns for BFCL v3 reported in Autellix), this increase in turn numbers adds additional scheduling difficulty.
-Second, as the program approaches completion, the expected number of future tokens reduces, indicating that later turns have shorter expected time.
-This suggests that prioritizing requests that came earlier (program-level FCFS) or have executed more turns could be a good approximation for the theoretically optimal shortest remaining time first (SRTF) scheduling policy under assumption of perfect future knowledge.
+This increase in turn numbers adds additional scheduling difficulty.
+Second, the tool call times have varying time distribution, but many are short.
+Although the request will be considered finished after these short tool calls are generated, the next request will arrive soon after the tool call completes, reusing the KV cache.

-We group the tool calls used in SWE-Bench by their names to study their execution time, as shown in Figure~\ref{fig:motivation_tool_call_time}, many tool types are inherently short and almost surely finishes within one second.
-This includes commands like \texttt{sed} or \texttt{cat}, which perform simple operations like applying text edits or displaying file contents.
-On the other hand, certain tools types, such as \texttt{pytest} display markedly longer execution times due to the more complex nature.
-Some tool calls, such as python tool, has varying execution times depending on the specific code being run.
+Last but not least, as shown in Figure~\ref{fig:workload_char}, the program approaches completion, the expected number of future tokens overall reduces for both worloads.
+This indicates that later turns have shorter expected finish time.
+This suggests that prioritizing requests that came earlier (program-level FCFS) or have executed more turns could be a good approximation for the theoretically optimal but clairvoyant shortest remaining time first (SRTF) scheduling policy.
+But it is non-trivial to maintain such ordering when tool calls are involved, as we will discuss later in \ref{sec:static-kv}.